OUR CONTRIBUTION TO THE PRESERVATION AND DEVELOPMENT OF TERRITORIES IS USEFUL AND NECESSARY

 Environmental responsibility is an essential component of sustainable development.
 Beyond the best practices we adopt at our sites, what characterises SYSTRA is linking the technical identity of projects to a sustainable design approach.

 Ecodesign is a project design method that covers all areas of expertise.
-It aims to reduce environmental impacts, enhance the positive effects on sustainable development by taking into account the performance of the entire transport system, cost control and returns on investment over the entire life cycle of a project.
+It aims to reduce environmental impacts, enhance the positive effects on sustainability by taking into account the performance of the entire transport system, cost control and returns on investment over the entire life cycle of a project.

 Our vision is to provide the technical expertise to bridge the link between balancing complex infrastructure design requirements with the immediate obligation to conserve biodiversity and protect the natural environment.
 We aim to assess, appraise and mitigate potential ecological constraints in a timely fashion to ensure both the dualities of environmental legal compliance and innovative environmental engineering design solutions are incorporated in the complex and exciting infrastructure projects we work on.
 We pride ourselves on our pragmatic ‘real world’ approach in seamlessly working with our engineering and design colleagues as well as external stakeholders to problem solve and balance ecological priorities with client expectations to avoid delays during design and construction.Dr Leigh E Brewin, Environment discipline lead – UK